csuriel/env-shield/README.md

 - `additionalFiles`: Array of additional JSON files to monitor
 - `sensitiveFiles`: Array of files to check for sensitive patterns
+- `blurStrength`: Customize the blur strength of sensitive content (default: 5px)
+- `customPatterns`: Array of custom patterns to identify sensitive content

 ## Usage